Gender Discrimination In The Workplace

 not being hired, or being offered a lower-paying vacancy just because of your sex (for example, if the employer offers a male candidate equally qualified the same job at a higher pay rate)

-being paid less than another employee of a different sex who is similarly or even less qualified than you,
+being paid less than another employee of different sex who is similar or even less qualified than you,

 being passed for a promotion, pay raise, or training opportunity that is given to people of another sex who are equally eligible as you